puppetlabs/puppet-docs/source/guides/tools.markdown

 **Starting with Puppet 2.6,** Puppet uses a single `puppet` binary with multiple subcommands, in the style of Git.
 Each of the pre-2.6 commands corresponds directly to one of the new subcommands.

 > **Note:** As of Puppet 3, the old standalone commands have been removed completely.
+Note also that `puppet` without any subcommand will no longer default to puppet apply.

 Pre-2.6       | Post-2.6
 --------------|--------------